syncfusion-content/wpf-docs/wpf/Updown/Restriction.md

 # Restriction

-The value for `UpDown` can be specified using the Value property.
+This section explains about how to set the value and restrict the minimum and maximum value in WPF UpDown control.

 ## Value

-You can get the current value or change it using [Value](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown~Value.html) property of [UpDown](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown.html) control.
-A value can be set for the UpDown control as shown in the following code example.
+You can get the current value or change it using [Value](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown~Value.html) property of WPF [UpDown](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown.html) control.

 {% tabs %}